liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 Above we saw an example of using workflow with Liferay web content.
 The process is the same for all resources that are workflow-enabled.
-However, while configuring your resources to use workflow in the Default Configuration tab of the Workflow section, you may have noticed that *Documents* and *Dynamic Data Lists Records* are listed below the other resources in the Default Configuration section of the Control Panel with a note that "The workflows for the following resources can be configured within their respective portlets".
+However, while configuring your resources to use workflow in the Default Configuration tab of the Workflow section, you may have noticed a note that "The workflows for the following resources can be configured within their respective portlets". resources listed are *Documents* and *Dynamic Data Lists Records*.
+Workflow configuration is more specifically enabled for Documents and Media folders and Dynamic Data Lists (i.e., each individaul list).

-You can enable workflow for most portal resources, including page revisions for staging, web content, and collaborative applications, from the Control Panel.
-However, it doesn't make sense for all resources to have workflow defined at the portal level.
-Two examples for which workflow configuration is more specific are Documents and Media folders and Dynamic Data Lists (i.e., each individaul list).

 To see how this works for a Documents and Media folder, create a new page in the default site called *Documents and Media* and add the Documents and Media